 The rate of weathering, as judged by changes in tensile strength (Figure 6), also decreases with time but not as sharply as it does when judged by the depth of attack.
 Since tensile strength is a function of the cross sectional area of the test coupon, any significant change in tensile strength reflects a decrease in cross sectional area resulting from corrosion.
 The differences in slopes of the curves in Figure 6 indicate that although corrosion at local sites seems to stop after one or two years' weathering, new sites of attack develop.
 Thus, the tendency under conditions of atmospheric weathering is for attack to proceed laterally (Figure 5) along the surface rather than to become progressively deeper.
 The decreased rate of attack as shown by tensile tests also indicates that corrosion over the entire surface diminishes with time.
 The products of corrosion form a protective film to stifle further attack.
+This tendency for the corrosion of aluminum alloys to decrease to a very low rate has been observed in other environments as well as the atmosphere and has been referred to as a "self-stopping" or "selflimiting" effect.
+Appreciation of this desirable characteristic will dispel unnecessary concern one might otherwise have over some initial surface attack.

-Figure 11-Aerial view of Cincinnati Union Terminal, Cincinnati, Ohio (erected in 1932), showing the large dome-shaped roof sheathed in 1946 with bare aluminum allay 35.
+Figure 11-Aerial view of Cincinnati Union Terminal, Cincinnati, Ohio (erected in 1932), showing the large dome-shaped roof sheathed in 1946 with bare aluminum alloy 35.

 Figure 12-Municipal Stadium, Cleveland, Ohio.
 Erected in 1931, using 70 tons of aluminum alloys for louvers, flashing or siding, ceilings of marquee roofs and score board.
-In 1946, after 15 years' service, a sample of alloy 45-H34 siding 0.032-inch thick was examined in cross section and the metal found to be in an excellent state of preservation (Figure 24).
+In 1946, after 15 years' service, a sample of alloy 4S-H34 siding 0.032-inch thick was examined in cross section and the metal found to be in an excellent state of preservation (Figure 24).